Mkoumpan/Code_samples/Class Projects/Readme.md

 For further information please read the *TStreamPS_Report.pdf*

+## Overview
+This project focused on automatically classifying thousands of images of people playing different musical instruments.
+The goal was to improve recognition accuracy by incorporating pose information alongside the visual appearance of each image through a two-stream deep learning approach.

+---

+## Situation
+We were given a large dataset of images depicting people playing various musical instruments.
+Manually labeling or analyzing such data was impractical, so an automated classification system was needed to distinguish between 12 instrument classes efficiently and accurately.

+---

+## Task
+The objective was to build a deep learning model capable of classifying each image into one of 12 musical instrument categories.
+The challenge involved handling visual variability such as different poses, lighting conditions, and instrument orientations.

+---

+## Action
+- **Model Architecture:** Designed and implemented a **two-stream Convolutional Neural Network (CNN)** architecture.
+  - The **first stream** processed pose estimation masks (skeleton representations of the players).
+  - The **second stream** analyzed the full RGB image.
+- **Feature Fusion:** The feature representations extracted from both CNN streams were fused before the classification layer, combining spatial and pose-based information.
+- **Training:** Used data augmentation to improve generalization and trained the model end-to-end using a cross-entropy loss function.
+- **Advantage:** The inclusion of pose information provided contextual cues about player posture and instrument positioning, improving classification robustness.

+---

+## Result
+Evaluation using **accuracy**, **F1-score**, and **confusion matrix** metrics showed a **5% improvement** over the baseline single-stream model.
+The two-stream CNN effectively leveraged pose information to enhance performance, demonstrating the benefit of multi-modal feature fusion in visual classification tasks.

+---

+## Technologies Used
+- **Python**, **TensorFlow / Keras**, **OpenPose** (for pose estimation)
+- **NumPy**, **Pandas**, **Matplotlib / Seaborn**
+- **CNN architectures** for feature extraction and fusion

 **Execution**

 The program can be executed as follows:

 -- Upload notebook on Google Colab or run on Jupyters Notebook

-**STAR**

-Situation: We had to automatically classify thousands of images of people playing musical instruments.

-Task: The task was to predict between 12 different classes of people playing musical instruments

-Action: We used a a two-stream CNN Deep Learning architecture to model the data.
-The first stream used pose estimation (mask of the original image with only the pose) and the second the whole image.
-The features extracted from the two
-CNN streams were then fused to perform the classification process.
-The advatange of that approach is the extra information the model has about the pose of the person playing the instrument which boosts the classification accuracy by a significant percent.

-Solution: We used various classification metrics such as accuracy, F-1 score, confusion matrix to evaluate our results and managed to improve the original model by 5%.

 **References**